Debangliu123/AVFuseFormer/README.md

 ## Real-World Demonstration

-To evaluate the effectiveness and robustness of AVFuseFormer on real-world audio-visual speech data, we test the model using several video recordings collected from YouTube.
-Each recording contains overlapping speech from two speakers under different facial poses and motion conditions.
+To evaluate the effectiveness of AVFuseFormer on real-world audio-visual speech data, we test the model using several video recordings collected from YouTube.
+Each recording contains overlapping speech from two speakers under different facial poses and head-motion conditions.

-### Demo Video 1
+### Demo Video

 https://github.com/user-attachments/assets/7a91c34f-f0cb-4c30-b737-7e9c1a9a1fc9

 ### Full Demo Collection

-The complete set of real-world separation demonstrations can also be accessed and downloaded via Google Drive.
+The complete set of real-world separation demonstrations is also available for viewing and download via Google Drive.

 <p align="center">
   <a href="https://drive.google.com/file/d/1yPaKq7BkdNy8Y7hWri46jpeZp4SsROaY/view?usp=sharing">